TOP 20 THINGS TO DO IN QUEENSLAND

 Cairns itself is a small city with plenty of places to eat and a great range of accommodation.
 It’s a very easy place to visit and enjoy.

 Read more from Sharon on her blog Simplerandsmarter

 A short ferry ride across the Great Sandy Strait welcomes a world of outdoor family adventure on Australia’s largest sand island.
 Take the 4WD for a self-guided tour exploring Fraser Island’s gems, bounding along sandy inland tracks and driving along picturesque 75 Mile Beach.
 For those that prefer to leave the 4WDing to others, Fraser Coast Bus Tour runs a family friendly-guided tour that takes families to all the island highlights.

 Check out the coloured sand dunes and rusty Maheno Shipwreck on the way to shimmering Champagne Rock Pools, where waves cascading down volcanic rock into the pools, creating effervescent champagne like bubbles in the natural beachside swimming holes.

 Then there’s captivating Lake McKenzie where you can sink your toes into the powder white silica sand and dip in its water of sky blue, a sight for sore eyes and very hard to leave.
 Our kids absolute favourite was taking a giant inflatable swan for a float down Eli Creek, the island’s natural lazy river, where 80 million litres of pure fresh spring water flows out to sea.

 Read more about Fraser Island with kids at Together we roam.

-AUSTRALIA ZOO by Kaylie of Happiness Travels Here
+AUSTRALIA ZOO by Happiness Travels Here